-How to Tidy Up Before Showings for Prospective Tenants
+How Much Should I Tidy Up Before Showings for Prospective Tenants?

 How much should you clean before a showing for a potential tenant?
 When we got that question 10 years ago, the answer was easier, but those who look today expect a more tidy and styled home and have difficulty ignoring messy environments when choosing a home to sublet.
 Marie Kondo has also created a cleaning craze that even some of us on our team have gotten a bit obsessed with doing.

 Does the home need to be perfect and #konmarid 100%?
 No, but some things are more important than others when those potential tenants come knocking on the door.

 Here is a list of the most important things to consider before showing your home:

 1. Open your curtains, pull up all blinds and turn on the lights

 3. Throw away used diapers, clear clothes from the floor (yep, this list is created by situations we encountered showing homes)

 6. Keep in mind that many people want to see storage so order in wardrobes/closets is appreciated